 Prepare Your Home For A Summer Sale - Our Week By Week Checklist

-With summer just around the corner, if you are considering selling over the warmer months it’s a good idea to get started now on preparing your property for sale.
+With summer now here, if you are considering selling over the warmer months it’s a good idea to get started now on preparing your property for sale.

 Summer is all about showcasing your homes summer living features as well as making sure you tick the box on some standard home preparation principles.
 Here is a look at what you should be doing in the 6 weeks leading up to your first open home inspection.

 6 weeks before open homes start - plan and organise any pre-sale renovations and repairs

 Walk around your property with fresh eyes.
 Pretend you are a buyer inspecting your property for the first time and write a list of all the issues with the property that you spot on your walk through.
 Whilst you may not normally notice the broken latch on gate, or the loose paver on the path or the broken roof tile, potential buyers will, and you want to fix these issues before your first open home.

 Once you have your list, start categorising them into jobs you can do, jobs another member of the family can do and jobs that require an expert.
 For the jobs that need an expert, get onto organising that now.
 It can take a while to find and book a tradesman and some jobs, such as fixing decking, painting the house or fence, sanding and refinishing floorboards etc can take a while so you need to get organised now.

 For the jobs you and your family are going to manage, make sure you add a due date to each task to ensure there is a steady list of jobs to be done each week rather than a mad rush at the end.
 And most importantly start the jobs now!

 5 weeks before open homes start - declutter, store, donate, sell or discard

 This week is all about decluttering the home and removing most of your personal items and potentially some of your larger pieces of furniture to create a flow through the property.